kitecorp/kite-cli/README.md

 3. Select which platforms to build and which package managers to publish to

 **To republish without rebuilding:**
-- Run "Publish to Homebrew" or "Publish to Chocolatey" with the version number
+- Run "Publish to Homebrew", "Publish to Chocolatey", or "Publish to Snap" with the version number

 ## License